adamyangyang/sql-pandas-practice/README.md

-# sql-pandas-tech-interview-prep
+# sql-pandas-practice

-This repository contains solutions to questions I've attempted on [StrataScratch](https://www.stratascratch.com) to hone my abilities in tackling complex logic to prepare for technical interviews on SQL & Pandas.
+This repository contains solutions to questions I've attempted on [StrataScratch](https://www.stratascratch.com) to hone my abilities in tackling complex logic so I can get better at SQL & Pandas.

 The questions have a range of various difficulties (easy - hard).